 □ - Permittee is not authorized to land apply biosolids.
 Sludge/biosolids are stored in the lagoon.
+The permittee must submit a sludge management plan for approval that details removal and disposal plans when sludge is to be removed from lagoons.

 COMPLIANCE AND ENFORCEMENT: